Barrister Kills Solicitor, Becomes Attorney-General, 1814

 Who indeed?
 Or, as the ghost of poor expiring Mr Morley might gasp, who would dare to?

-2 thoughts on “Barrister Kills Solicitor, Becomes Attorney-General, 1814”
+2 responses to “Barrister Kills Solicitor, Becomes Attorney-General, 1814”

 Leave a Reply